 Reviewing your taxes and potential deductions is a big part of year-end tax planning.
 Consider tax-loss harvesting, which can reduce taxes on investment gains through the sale of stocks, bonds, and funds that have lost value.

 If you are retired, review your required minimum distributions (RMD) to avoid potential penalties and higher tax brackets.
-Once you reach age 70½, you’re required to withdraw a certain amount from your retirement accounts each year.
-The IRS can impose a 50% tax penalty of the amount not taken on time.
+Once you reach age 73, you’re required to withdraw a certain amount from your retirement accounts each year.
 Tip: you don’t need to wait until December to take your distribution; your RMDs can be taken out on a customized schedule.

 Don’t forget to keep track of charitable giving, too.
 Donations from a taxable account can reduce your tax bill if you itemize.
 Doing so not only entitles you to a tax deduction, but also allows you to help eliminate the capital gains tax.
 Note that you’ll need an itemized receipt for non-cash charitable contributions over $250.
 You can also donate your RMD – it will be a tax-free distribution instead of having to pay ordinary income tax.